Shopify vs. Amazon: Which is better to sell on?

 Each plan offers a different set of features, but you should find everything you need to start selling online on the Basic plan.
 Plus, Shopify lets you expand the functionality of your store via apps that work on each plan.

-Shopify also offers a 14-day free trial you can use to test out the platform before investing in it—no credit card is required to try it.
+Shopify also offers a free trial you can use to test out the platform before investing in it—no credit card is required to try it.

 In contrast, Amazon offers two plans: